 Obtain Recent Pictures and Videos

 A scammer will not take frequent or recent pictures.
 They will often steal photos from legitimate sites and Facebook groups.
 Make sure you ask for new pictures and videos.
 Weekly and biweekly media are not too much to ask.
 Analyze the living conditions and background.
+Many scammers will illegally use multiple breeder pictures and the backgrounds will differ.
 Check for watermarks and sometimes use an EXIF data parser. https://exifdata.com/ Every photo has a geographical location, including device information.
 If the geolocation does not match the area of the breeder, inquire about it.
 Smart scammers will scrub the EXIF data from a photo.
 Another way to ensure a genuine photo is ask for a picture of the kitten with the current date written in the photo on a sheet of paper.

 Look Up the Breeder’s Name